peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 - MUST contain the expiration datetime after which the Digital Credential MUST NOT be considered valid anymore.
 - enables offline use cases as it MUST be statically validated using the cryptographic signature of the Issuer.

+Note that in this specification the examples and the normative properties of attestations are reported in accordance with the JWT standard, while for the purposes of this specification, any credential or attestation format format may be used, as long as all attributes and requirements of the attributes are satisfied.

 # Status Attestation Request